4 Geometry operations

 0.0, -30.84999999999363, 8935384.324602526)

 To aggregate, instead of reading the raster values the usual way, as in src.read(1), we can specify out_shape to read the values into a different shape.
 Here, we calculate a new shape which is downscaled by a factor of 5, i.e., the number of rows and columns is multiplied by 0.2.
-We must truncate any “partial” rows and columns, e.g., using int.
-Each new pixel is now obtained, or “resampled”, from \(\sim 5 \times 5 = \sim 25\) “old” raster values.
-We can choose the resampling method through the resampling parameter.
-Here we use rasterio.enums.Resampling.average, i.e., the new “large” pixel value is the average of all coinciding small pixels, which makes sense for our elevation data in dem.tif:
+We must truncate any partial rows and columns, e.g., using int.
+Each new pixel is now obtained, or resampled, from \(\sim 5 \times 5 = \sim 25\) ‘old’ raster values.
+It is crucial to choose an appropriate resampling method through the resampling parameter.
+Here we use rasterio.enums.Resampling.average, i.e., the new ‘large’ pixel value is the average of all coinciding small pixels, which makes sense for our elevation data in dem.tif.
+See Section 4.3.3 for a list of other available methods.

 factor = 0.2